ellysh/video-game-bots/ExtraTechniques/output-device-emulation.md

 # Output Device Emulation

+**This section is still under development.**

 ## Tools

-First of all we should choose hardware for emulation input devices.
+First of all we should choose hardware to emulate input devices.
 This is a list of hardware features, which are important for our goals:

 1. Low price of the device.
 2. IDE and compiler should be available for free.